History of Pittsburgh water crisis in Timeline

 After a lead test revealed Pittsburgh's water supply was exceeding the federal limit in 2016, the PWSA was ordered to replace public lead service lines.

-2016: Community Lead Response Program Launched
+2016: Launch of Community Lead Response Program

 2016: PWSA Exceeds EPA Lead Action Level

-In 2016, the Pittsburgh Water and Sewer Authority (PWSA) first exceeded the U.S. EPA lead action level of 15 parts per billion (ppb).
+In 2016, the Pittsburgh Water and Sewer Authority (PWSA) exceeded the U.S. EPA lead action level of 15 parts per billion (ppb).

-2016: Lead Concentrations Exceed Federal Limit
+2016: Lead Levels Exceed Federal Limit

-2017: Pittsburgh Lead Levels Higher Than Flint's
+2017: Pittsburgh's Lead Levels Higher Than Flint's

-In 2017, Virginia Tech professor Marc Edwards, pointed out that Pittsburgh's lead levels were higher than Flint's.
+In 2017, Virginia Tech professor Marc Edwards pointed out that Pittsburgh's lead levels were higher than Flint's.

 2017: Pennsylvania Auditor General Criticizes PWSA